 Know Before You Go

 Miniature World is around the Humboldt Street side of the famous Empress Hotel on Victoria Harbour.
 It's open every day (except Christmas) from 9am to 5pm, and until 9pm in the summertime.
-Admission is $15 for adults, $11 for seniors, $10 for youths, and $8 for kids (all price are + G.S.T.)
+Admission is $16 for adults, $10 for youths, and $8 for kids (all price are + G.S.T.)